An entropy penalized approach for stochastic control problems. Complete version: From the stochastic optimal control problem to a penalized optimization problem

-In this section we consider a stochastic control problem that we reformulate in terms of an optimization problem on a space of probabilities.
-Later we propose a regularized version of that problem whose solutions are $\varepsilon$-optimal for the original problem.
+In this section we consider a stochastic control problem that we reformulate in terms of an optimization problem on a space of probability measures.
+Later we propose a penalized version of that problem whose solutions are $\varepsilon$-optimal for the original problem.